Hyungwon: 2020–present: Expanding in songwriting, other solo activities and sub-unit debut

 On October 20, Hyungwon hosted and performed at MBC's Idol Radios first overseas concert Idol Radio Live in Tokyo, alongside his group member Joohoney and Got7's Youngjae, with several other artists, held at Tokyo Garden Theater in Tokyo.

 In January 2023, he attended the collaboration event of Louis Vuitton and Yayoi Kusama, held in Gangnam-gu, Seoul.

 In February, Hyungwon and Minhyuk attended the Dyson Style Lab pop-up store's opening ceremony, held in Seongdong-gu, Seoul.
 He had a cover pictorial and interview for the ninth issue of Y Magazine, titled "Keep Calm and Carry On".

 In March, Hyungwon was announced to be a special MC of SBS' Inkigayo, alongside Kim Ji-eun, starting in April, ending in July.

 In May, Starship Entertainment announced that he will have a special appearance in the new Genie TV drama Oh!
 Youngsim.

 On June 29, Hyungwon and Shownu attended the pop-up opening event of TAG Heuer's "Iconic Collection Carrera", in commemoration of its 60th anniversary, held in Gangnam-gu, Seoul.

 On July 25, Hyungwon formed Monsta X's first official sub-unit Shownu X Hyungwon, along with Shownu.
 The duo released their debut EP The Unseen, with the lead single "Love Me a Little".
 He produced "Love Me a Little", as well as the B-side song "Roll with Me".

 In August, Hyungwon had graced the cover of Singles September issue.

 In September, he launched an exclusive web entertainment show Chae's Drift on YouTube, with the first episode released on September 1.
 On September 9, Hyungwon attended the opening of Stone Island's archive exhibition, held in Seongdong-gu, Seoul.
 On September 20, he was announced to be participating for the soundtrack of CEO-dol Mart, titled "Now", a ballad song, released on September 22.

 In May 2025, Hyungwon held a free fan event after his military discharge.

 In August, he attended the 2025 KBO League season as its honorary first pitcher, during KIA Tigers and LG Twins game match, held at Gwangju-Kia Champions Field in Gwangju.

+In May 2026, it was announced that Hyungwon's solo song "No Air", which he performed at The X: Nexus World Tour, will be included in his sub-unit's second EP Love Me.
+It was also announced that Hyungwon will be starring in a dark comedy short film Grim Reaper Life Extension Project as Jun-ho, a rookie grim reaper who pursues only principle and views death merely as a job, alongside Lee Min-ki.